The best thing about autumn walks is the fantastic array of autumn colours all around you, and you know how we at Herdy love a spot of colour!

 Gummer’s How has a large free carpark and a well-signed route to the top of the fell.
 It only takes around 45 minutes to get to the top and the views are always worth it.

-Once you’re up there, there are plenty of places to enjoy a flask of hot soup as you admire the views and all the fall foliage.
+Once you’re up there, there are plenty of places to enjoy a tasty lunch as you admire the views and all the fall foliage.
 You may even come across some members of the Luing cattle that roam Gummer’s How; they’re being used by the National Trust as conservation grazers.

 There is something for everyone in the Langdale Valley and during autumn it glows with breathtaking autumn colours.
 If you just fancy a gentle stroll then take off along the valley floor and enjoy the comforting embrace of the fells rising up all around you.
 If you’re in a more adventurous hill walking mood there’s a straightforward route up to Stickle Tarn but do take care if it’s icy.